Vyral/base-template/_posts/2019-09-03-the-role-of-the-non-occupant-co-borrower-in-the-home-buying-process.md

 {% include youtube.html %}

-*For some first-time buyers, electing to purchase with the help of a non-occupant co-borrower is their ticket to homeownership.*
+<p style="text-align:center;"><em>For some first-time buyers, electing to purchase with the help of a non-occupant co-borrower is their ticket to homeownership.</em></p>

 Today I’ll address the topic of **non-occupant co-borrowers and how you can benefit from it.&nbsp;**